nicopap/cuicui_layout/README.md

 Flexbox has too many parameters and depends on implicit properties of UI elements, it is not possible to emulate it in your head.

-cuicui's layout in contrast to Flexbox is easy to fit in your head.
+cuicui's layout, in contrast to Flexbox is easy to fit in your head.
 In fact, I will forecefully push cuicui's layout algorithm in your head in two short bullet points.